 You don't want to be taking video of your kid or grandchild's first step only to get an "out of memory" message.
 I've even heard from a number of people who couldn't upgrade to iOS 8 because there wasn't enough room for the download.

-If your gadget fills up, don't worry.
-Clearing out space isn't too hard if you know the steps, and I have step-by-step instructions.
+If your gadget fills up, though, don't worry.
+Clearing out space isn't too hard if you know the steps, and I'm going to give you step-by-step instructions.

-Now, look through your camera roll.
-Are there any accidental photos there - you know, photos of the floor, sky or doorway?
+Look through your Camera Roll.
+Are there any accidental photos there.
+You know, photos of the floor, sky or doorway?
 Are most of your good photos already posted to social media?

 For Macs using iPhoto

-Connect your phone (or tablet) to the computer and iPhoto should open its import window and show the gadget's images and video clips.
+Connect your phone (or tablet) to your Mac and iPhoto should open its import window showing the gadget's images and video clips.
 Then, click "Import All" or select which specific photos to transfer.
 There will also be options here to keep or delete photos.

 It will look like this: